rajangdavis/macrocosm_js/README.md

 4. Possibly reverse engineer the Boss ES8 Sysex messages and generate Boss ES8 presets based on macro data

 ## TODO
+1. Add Screenshots of app
-1. Basic instruction on what is needed to achieve connectivity via MIDI
+2. Basic instruction on what is needed to achieve connectivity via MIDI
-2. Add some technical instruction on how certain features work (macro calls, knobs, state)
+3. Add some technical instruction on how certain features work (macro calls, knobs, state)
-3. Possibly upgrade React, but not the hugest priority
+4. Possibly upgrade React, but not the hugest priority